This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 9. Take in The Views of Kantale Tank

-Enjoy ice-cream with the best view!
+Enjoy ice cream with the best view

 Best Time To Visit Trincomalee

-To avoid monsoons, the best time to add Trincomalee and the entire east coast to your Sri Lanka itinerary is from May to September.
-Moreover, the dry season is the best time to go whale watching in Trincomalee for higher chances to actually see blue whales.
+Moreover, the dry season is the best time to go whale watching in Trincomalee for higher chances to actually see blue whales or sperm whales.

 Where To Stay in Trincomalee

 This will be a short one: on the beach.
-If you decide to plan a trip to Trincomalee, make it worth every single second by booking a room in one of the hotels right on the beach.
+If you decide to plan a trip to Trincomalee, make it worth every single second by booking a room at one of the hotels right on the beach.

 This photo shows Nilaveli beach on a cloudy afternoon.
 There are almost no people on the beach.

-The beach in front of the hotel we stayed at in Nilaveli.
+The beach in front of the hotel we stayed at in Nilaveli

 Write A Comment